 K.J.
 Houtman is an outdoor writer from Lake Minnetonka, Minnesota whose 25-plus year career spanned sportfishing industry organizations like the American Sportfishing Association (ASA), the North American Fishing Club as well as nine seasons running the Masters Walleye Circuit.
 She authored a six-book series for kids, “Fish On Kids Books” to introduce middle school-age readers to the fun adventures around fishing, camping and hunting with main-character and avid angler Gus Roberts.

-Along with hunting editor Bill Miller, Houtman co-authored Reflections Under the Big Pine, a Christian devotional around hunting- and fishing-themed stories, and last year released the life story of Outdoor Life magazine editor Jim Zumbo, entitled Zumbo.
-Several writers’ organizations awarded Houtman’s books and/or magazine articles with “Best in Craft” honors including Association of Great Lakes Outdoor Writers (AGLOW), Southeastern Outdoor Press Association (SEOPA) and Professional Outdoor Media Association (POMA).
+Along with hunting editor Bill Miller, Houtman co-authored Reflections Under the Big Pine, a Christian devotional around hunting- and fishing-themed stories, and in 2016 released the life story of Outdoor Life magazine editor Jim Zumbo, entitled Zumbo.
+Her newest book will be out soon (scheduled March 2019) entitled Why Women Hunt (for Wild River Press).
+She is a member of several organizations including Association of Great Lakes Outdoor Writers (AGLOW), Southeastern Outdoor Press Association (SEOPA) and Professional Outdoor Media Association (POMA).
 In 2009, Houtman received Lifetime Honorary Membership of the National Professional Anglers Association (NPAA) recognizing her industry achievements.

 Shelly Holland is a professional angler and sportfishing promoter, actively teaching others to ice fish for years.
 Often a seminar speaker with skilled how-to information, Shelly excels at relaying her fishing knowledge with great takeaways for all levels of attendees.
 With a smiling face and a helping hand, outdoor adventures are a natural part of Holland’s everyday life: whitewater rafting, jet ski racing and even sky diving are some of her pursuits.
 She strongly believes that the more fear you conquer the less power it has; your limits are dictated by you!